bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

         * Communication between the Next.js frontend and Supabase backend.
         * Integration of the frontend with the `toolkit.hangten.studio` API services.
         * Interactions with critical external AI APIs (LLMs, Image/Video APIs).
-        * The flow of data and commands between the Orchestrator AI and other internal AI agents/modules.
+        * The flow of data and commands between the Orchestrator Kroid and other internal AI agents/modules.
     * The goal is to ensure these components work together seamlessly.
 3.  **End-to-End (E2E) Testing:**
     * Key user workflows for the MVP will be tested from start to finish, simulating real user scenarios.
 Examples include: